particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

    * Open a terminal within VSCode or open a Windows Command Prompt (you may need to run the Windows Node Terminal, depending on your setup).
 Run the command: npm config set strict-ssl false​
 * **Scroll to the bottom of this page and follow the steps for issue reporting.**

-## Steps To Take If You Encounter An Intellisense Issue
+## Steps to take if you encounter an Intellisense issue

 An Intellisense issue can manifest in a number of ways, sometimes by incorrectly flagging missing headers, sometimes through red underscoring under correctly defined/implemented code: